The Gospel According to John:

 Q&A—a question about the connection to the Letter to the Hebrews

-question markQ: The Revised Standard Version translates the Letter to the Hebrews 1:2 (RSVCE) as “… but in these last days he has spoken to us by a Son, whom he appointed the heir of all things, through whom also he created the ages,” but the NABRE translates the same verse as “in these last days, he spoke to us through a son, whom he made heir of all things and through whom he created the universe …” Creation of the ages seems to be more temporal and creation of the universe more spatial.
+Q: The Revised Standard Version translates the Letter to the Hebrews 1:2 (RSVCE) as “… but in these last days he has spoken to us by a Son, whom he appointed the heir of all things, through whom also he created the ages,” but the NABRE translates the same verse as “in these last days, he spoke to us through a son, whom he made heir of all things and through whom he created the universe …” Creation of the ages seems to be more temporal and creation of the universe more spatial.
 Which translation is closest to the meaning of the original Greek?

 WHAT DO YOU THINK is in a name?

 A return to the biblical text in the prologue (the Gospel According to John 1:1–18) provides a clue to why Jesus’ name is so important.
 The Gospel According to John 1:12 records: “But to all who received him, who believed in his name, he gave power to become children of God.”
 This clearly indicates that the divine name is endowed with spiritual authority not otherwise available to humanity.
-Those who believe in it will be given the power to become children of God.
+Those who believe in this name will be given the power to become children of God.

 light—you could look it up in our archives

-There’s more to light and darkness than meets the eye—or doesn’t meet the eye, as the case may be.
-In Lost in Translation, an online column that can help readers connect with ideas expressed in the original language of the Scriptures, Matthew examines the way that the image of light is used in the Gospel According to John 1:5.
+There’s more to light and darkness than meets the eye.
+In Lost in Translation, an online column that can help readers connect with ideas expressed in the original language of the Scriptures, Turning to God’s Word author Matthew Phelps examines how the word “light” is used in the Gospel According to John 1:5.
 The original Greek of the biblical text discloses something that disappears in most English translations—the contest between light and darkness is over and done with.
-How might this understanding change the way that Christians view good and evil in the world?
-How does thinking about light in such a way change the way in which you view the world?
+How might this understanding change the way that Christians view good and evil?
+How does thinking about light in such a way change the way you view the world?
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 Q&A—a difficulty in understanding